-Jack Ma warns US-China trade war would ‘hurt everybody’
+Jack Ma says US-China trade war could last 20 years

-GENEVA (AP) — Alibaba founder Jack Ma says the trade dispute between the U.S. and China could “unfortunately” last 20 years.

-However, he expressed hope a solution could be reached as a trade war would “hurt everybody.”
+GENEVA (AP) — Alibaba founder Jack Ma said Tuesday that the trade dispute between the U.S. and China could last 20 years.
+But he expressed hope that a solution could be reached as a trade war would “hurt everybody.”

 The Chinese e-commerce billionaire also questioned the focus among some on trade deficits, calling it a relic of the 20th century.
-U.S. President Donald Trump has long derided the U.S.’s whopping deficit with China.
+U.S. President Donald Trump has long decried the U.S.’s whopping deficit with China.

 Most Read Business Stories